sczerwinski/sczerwinski.github.io/_posts/2017-05-17-delegating-android-shared-preferences-in-kotlin.md

 }
 ```

-A property can then be defined in your `Activity` class:
+A delegated property can then be defined in your `Activity` class:

 ```kotlin
 var username by stringSharedPreference("USERNAME", "")
 ```

-Or in any other class containing a reference to the `Context`:
+or in any other class containing a reference to the `Context`:

 ```kotlin
 var username by context.stringSharedPreference("USERNAME", "")
 ```

-Though, it might be a good idea to define
+It might be a good idea to define
 an [extension function](https://kotlinlang.org/docs/reference/extensions.html#extension-functions),
-at least for those preferences, which are referenced from multiple different classes:
+at least for those preferences, which are used in many different classes:

 ```kotlin
 fun Context.usernameSharedPreference() =